 The recourse seems pretty obvious if you ask us.
 When language fails, make up new words!
 Seeing as ‘binge-able,’ ‘adorbs”, ‘hangry,’ and ‘TL;DR’ all made it into the dictionary last year, there’s absolutely no reason some new grief words can’t be next.

-You know we are big fans of 64-things lists around here, so we put out a request for made-up grief words (or grief words from other languages that don’t translate into English).
-As always, the fantastic WYG community didn’t disappoint.
+You know we are big fans of 64 Things lists around here, so we put out a request for made-up grief words (or grief words from other languages that don’t translate into English)… and, as always, the fantastic WYG community didn’t disappoint.
 Honestly, we didn’t think it would be possible to come up with a 64 grief-words-that-should-exist list.
 Turns out we were wrong!
-Within a day we had sixty-four things and counting.
+Within a day, we had sixty-four words and counting.

 Grief brings with it a whole host of moments that are happy (or should feel happy) but at the same time are filled with sadness, often because the person we love isn’t there.
 The English word ‘bittersweet’ exists, but it often doesn’t do the trick.
 Luckily we have some other contenders: